lumina-desktop/lumina-docs/luminautl.rst

      Git Clone Repository Wizard

-  .. tip:: :guilabel:`Clone Repository` will deactivate when Insight
+  .. tip:: :guilabel:`Clone Repository` deactivates when Insight
      navigates inside a directory already labeled as a git repository.

 Underneath the top menu bar is a navigation bar with even more options.